mqadoos6624/AI-640/README.md

             Python Flappy_Bird_DQN.py -m "Train"

-This will create a new model.h5 after done with traning (it will take time), then we can test the model performace.
+This will create a new model.h5 after done with traning (it will take time), then you can test the model performace.